Symptoms of Yeast Syndrome

 Patients Medical’s Treatment of Yeast Syndrome

-We often a very carefully designed yeast syndrome treatment plan that is specific to your symptoms and the levels of yeast that you are harboring within your body.
-Before your treatment begins, we will first culture a stool specimen to measure the amount of the yeast Candida albicans that your body is dealing with.
+- Highly specialized testing: Before your treatment begins, we will first culture a stool specimen to measure the amount of the yeast Candida albicans that your body is dealing with.
 This will also allow us to test the particular yeast strain that you are infected with for suitable anti-fungal candidates if it becomes necessary.
 We can continue to monitor your yeast levels in this manner throughout the treatment.

 We will also take a blood sample to examine the levels of IgA, IgM, and IgG, which are antibodies produced by the immune system.
 Elevation of these antibodies suggests that your body is mounting an immune response against the invading yeast, which can also make you feel terrible, as though you are battling an illness.
 This diagnostic can also be performed later in the treatment to ensure that your program is working for you.

-Following the initial diagnostic, we will begin a threefold treatment of your yeast syndrome.
-The first step is to design a modified diet for you that will essentially starve the yeast that is living in your gut.
+- Modified diet plans: The first step is to design a modified diet for you that will essentially starve the yeast that is living in your gut.
 Yeast thrives on sugars, fermented food, and additional yeast.
 You will need to avoid all sugary foods, fruits, fruit juices, dried fruit, alcoholic beverages, bread, cheese, vinegar, and soy sauce.
 Some of the recommended foods include fish, poultry, vegetables, nuts, seeds, and selected whole grains.
 Natural yogurt containing live cultures is recommended if milk is tolerated.

 Butter is acceptable for inclusion of oils in the diet, as are olive, flaxseed, sunflower, and sesame oils.

-The starvation of the yeast through modification of your diet will begin to reduce its numbers within your system.
+- Anti-fungals: The starvation of the yeast through modification of your diet will begin to reduce its numbers within your system.
 The second step is to diminish the amount of yeast present.
 This is done primarily through the ingestion of nystatin, a potent anti-fungal drug which will kill the yeast in the gastrointestinal tract.
 Because this drug is not absorbed well through the intestinal wall, it will simply serve to clear the yeast from your GI tract.
 There are also natural inhibitors of yeast grown that may also aid in reducing your yeast levels.
 Garlic capsules may be taken (if low blood pressure is not an issue), as can caprylic acid, a natural component of coconut oil.
 These natural remedies may not necessarily kill the yeast directly, but they may diminish its growth to help reduce overall levels within your GI tract.
 The colon should be cleared every few days to help rid the body of the yeast, aided by colonic irrigation if necessary.

-The final phase of your yeast treatment will involve restoring the normal flora of the GI tract through the introduction of such probiotics as acidophilus and bifidus.
+- Restoration of flora: The final phase of your yeast treatment will involve restoring the normal flora of the GI tract through the introduction of such probiotics as acidophilus and bifidus.
 These friendly bacteria will colonize and grow in your GI tract and can be taken concentrated in pill form.
 By restoring your intestinal flora back to normal, you will once again return to healthy digestion and be rid of the discomforts of yeast syndrome.

 Begin Your Journey to Wellness with Patients Medical